 The Monstera genus, according to the Chinese culture, represents longevity and respect.
 Famous for its split leaves and prolific nature, Monstera Lechleriana is a popular houseplant choice across the globe.

-It is related to the legendary Monstera Adansonii and has some features strikingly similar to it.
+It is related to the legendary Monstera adansonii and has striking features similar to it.

 This unique species is generally easy to grow and does not have excessive needs.

 The Monstera Lechleriana plant thrives in bright filtered sunlight and has regular watering needs.
 It loves humid climates and grows well in soils that are moist and well-draining.

 The Monstera Lechleriana is an evergreen species with interesting foliage.
 It hails from the Arum family of plants.
 The rainforests of Central America, including Mexico and Panama, are the natural habitat of this aroid plant.

 This tropical species produces a large number of leaves.
 Naturally, its foliage is green in color and has a distinctive split-leaf appearance.